top of page

 The Endangered Species Foundation identified tara iti, the New Zealand Fairy Tern in its Top Ten Most Endangered Species List.
 Tara iti is listed as “nationally critical” which is the highest threat ranking for any endangered species.
 It is New Zealand’s rarest endemic breeding bird with a current population of fewer than 40 birds.
 Once widespread around North Island coasts, its current breeding sites are Waipu, Mangawhai, Te Arai, Pakiri and Papakanui Spit.

-Recently the Endangered Species Foundation added to urgent calls, asking the Auckland Council to end sand mining at Pakiri, to protect the critically endangered tara iti.
-Hearings have recently been held by the Auckland City Council to renew the resource consent for sand mining by Kaipara Ltd, who want to take another 2 million cubic metres of sand from the beach over the next 20 years.
+The Endangered Species Foundation added to urgent calls, asking the Auckland Council to end sand mining at Pakiri, to protect the critically endangered tara iti.
+Hearings have been held by the Auckland City Council to renew the resource consent for sand mining by Kaipara Ltd, who want to take another 2 million cubic metres of sand from the beach over the next 20 years.
+You can see a great video and article on what is happening here.

 “We are calling on the Auckland City Council to make the right decision and stop sand mining in this area,” says Stu.
 “The fate of the tara iti is closely linked to the fate of our beaches and all the species that depend on them”.